ValidMind for validation 3 — Developing a potential challenger

 ❌ Minimum Accuracy Logreg Champion

-The Minimum Accuracy test evaluates whether the model’s prediction accuracy meets or exceeds a predefined threshold.
-The result table reports an accuracy score of 0.6507 against a threshold of 0.7000, along with the corresponding pass/fail outcome.
-This output provides the observed accuracy level used for the threshold comparison and the resulting test determination.
+The Minimum Accuracy test evaluates whether the model’s prediction accuracy meets or exceeds a specified minimum threshold.
+The result table reports the observed accuracy score alongside the configured threshold and the overall pass/fail outcome.
+For logreg_champion, the recorded accuracy is 0.6213 against a threshold of 0.7, and the test outcome is marked as Fail.

 Key insights:

-• Accuracy is below threshold: The observed accuracy score is 0.6507, which is lower than the configured minimum threshold of 0.7000.
+• Accuracy below threshold: The observed accuracy score is 0.6213, which is below the minimum threshold of 0.7 used in this test.

-The result shows that the model’s observed classification accuracy did not meet the minimum level defined for this test.
-The recorded accuracy of 0.6507 falls 0.0493 below the threshold of 0.7000, and the test outcome is therefore documented as Fail.
+The test result shows that the model’s observed classification accuracy did not reach the minimum level defined for this evaluation.
+The measured score of 0.6213 falls 0.0787 below the 0.7 threshold, resulting in a failed test outcome.

 Tables